mpociot/whiteboard/source/includes/_95-errors.md

-user_is_disabled | The user on file for your application must have an active account (check your billing) missing_subscription | Your team must have an active and paid subscription to Mailshake. team_blocked | Your team has been blocked while our compliance team runs a review of your usage of our platform.
+user_is_disabled | The user on file for your application must have an active account (check your billing) missing_subscription | Your team must have an active and paid subscription to Mailshake. team_blocked | Your team has been blocked while our compliance team runs a review of your usage of our platform. limit_reached | Your application has exceeded it's quota and must wait to make more requests, or you can contact us to request an increased quota.
+The message will indicate the next time you can try a request: `Please wait and try again after: 2017-08-21T15:16:15.207Z`

 ## Specific to OAuth2